-DEDI103W Driver Ed Classroom Methods (3 Credits)
+DEDI103W Driver Ed Classroom Methods 3

 This course provides professional preparation to meet the traffic and safety needs of schools and communities.
 We will focus on methods of classroom teaching.
 State and national standards and practices are recommended for teaching driver and traffic safety education.
 Students can expect considerable out of class assignments.
-Prerequisite: successful completion of SAFE 222; access to Internet and email.
+Students must have access to Internet and email.
 A grade of "C" or better is required to take the next course, "In-Vehicle Driver Education Instruction," and meet Driver Education Teacher Certification Standards.

-DEDI105W In-Vehicle Driver Ed Methods (3 Credits) Develops familiarization with methods, materials and techniques for delivering a sequential in vehicle phase of a driver education program to novice drivers.
+DEDI105W In-Vehicle Driver Ed Methods 3-0-3

+Develops familiarization with methods, materials and techniques for delivering a sequential in vehicle phase of a driver education program to novice drivers.

-DEDI109W Alcohol, Drugs and Driving (3 Credits)
+DEDI109W Alcohol, Drugs and Driving 3-0-3

 This course is a study of the signs and symptoms of chemical dependency, alcoholism, and drug addiction.
 It examines the effects of chemical dependency on the body, family, and driving skills.
-You will be covering the pharmacology of alcohol and mindaltering drugs, treatment, treatment resources, and prevention.
+You will be covering the pharmacology of alcohol and mind-altering drugs, treatment, treatment resources, and prevention.

-DEDI111W Zone Control
+DEDI111W Zone Control 2-0-